wso2/k8s-wso2am-operator/README.md

 ```
-9. For accessing the portals via,
+9. For accessing the portals via LoadBalancer.

-- LoadBalancer:
+   Copy the <EXTERNAL-IP> of wso2-am-svc & wso2-am-analytics-dashboard-svc.
-    Copy the <EXTERNAL-IP> of wso2-am-svc, wso2-am-analytics-dashboard-svc and add it to **/etc/hosts** file as below,
+   Add it to **/etc/hosts** file as below,

     ```
     /etc/hosts